Switch

 public sealed class Switch : Widget, Accessible, Actionable, Buildable, ConstraintTarget

-The user can control which state should be active by clicking the empty area, or by dragging the handle.
+The user can control which state should be active by clicking the empty area, or by dragging the slider.

-`GtkSwitch` can also handle situations where the underlying state changes with a delay.
-In this case, the slider position indicates the user's recent change (as indicated by the [property@Gtk.Switch:active] property), and the color indicates whether the underlying state (represented by the [property@Gtk.Switch:state] property) has been updated yet.
+`GtkSwitch` can also express situations where the underlying state changes with a delay.
+In this case, the slider position indicates the user's recent change (represented by the [property@Gtk.Switch:active] property), while the trough color indicates the present underlying state ( represented by the [property@Gtk.Switch:state] property).

 CSS nodes